Rhode Island Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Providence County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Providence County that you need to transfer you would only need to order our forms once for all of your properties in Providence County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Providence County you only need to order once.

 In Rhode Island, title to real property can be transferred from one party to another by executing a grant deed.
 Use a grant deed to transfer a fee simple interest with covenants that the title is free of any encumbrances (except for those stated in the deed) and that the grantor holds an interest in the property and is free to convey it.
 The word "grant" is considered a "sufficient word of conveyance" in any transfer of title in fee simple, but it does not imply any covenant or warranty (R.I.G.L.
 34-11-26).
 Any covenants of title should be explicitly made in the form of the conveyance.